Real-Time Support for Moms at BMCC

 9 stakeholder interviews to learn about BMCC’s biggest problems

-4 key problems identified & presented
+4 key problems surfaced

 Voting via a digital poll by BMCC to choose the problem focus and ensure alignment